 When I was a teenager, I used drugs and alcohol because it was new, fun and exciting.
+It was at that time when I should have visited a site like www.truvida.com and enrolled for a long-lasting treatment, but I did not.
 As I got older, I got heavily addicted to opiates.
 At that point, I used because if I didn’t, I got sick.
 This vicious cycle repeated for many years until I was 25 years old.
 At that point, I was wasted spiritually, mentally and physically.
 I checked myself into my 5th treatment center.
 I had a spiritual awakening in treatment.
 I asked God to relieve me of my addiction and He did.
 That driving force that ran my life for 10 years was lifted miraculously.

 I came out of treatment with a new found determination to not only stay sober, but change who I was from the inside out.
 I got a sponsor and worked the steps.
 My life got better very quickly.
 I stayed sober for 8 years and had many of the things in life I spent years seeking for through drugs and the bottle, I even started exercising and taking supplements from sites as Quinnova.com .
 As long as my life was going well and I had what I wanted, I thought I would never use again.
 So what the hell happened??